Taking care of the people you care for is important, just in case the unexpected should occur.

 - Family Health History

-- Hobbies / Habits (risky activities such as rock climbing, scuba diving, etc.)
+- Hobbies / Habits (risky activities like rock climbing and scuba diving, etc.)

-- Other Life Insurance Coverage (and the amount)
+- Alternative Life Insurance In Effect (+ amount)

 - How many years have you been using cocaine?
-The insurance company will want to know approximately how long you have been using cocaine.
-One reason for this is because the usage of this drug can cause potentially debilitating – and even some life-threatening – complications.
+Your insurer will wish to learn approximately how long you have been using cocaine.
+They will need this information because the usage of this drug can cause potentially debilitating – and even some life-threatening – complications.
 This is especially the case with longer term usage.
-Therefore, if you have been using cocaine for some years, it may require the life insurance underwriters to do a more thorough evaluation of your case before making a determination about your coverage.
+Therefore, if you have been using cocaine for some years, the underwriting process could be far more extensive.

 - Do you have a history of other drug and/or substance abuse?
-The insurance underwriters will also want to know if you have a history of other drug and / or substance abuse.
+The insurance company will need to see your overall history of drug or substance abuse.
 If so, the underwriters may need to evaluate your case further.

 - Has your cocaine usage led to any adverse health conditions?
 The usage of cocaine – especially long-term use – can lead to serious health conditions.
 Some of these include hypertension and heart condition, as well as lung collapse and/or kidney failure.
-If you have any of these health conditions, the life insurance underwriters will need to know.
+If you have any of these health conditions, it is pertinent to tell your underwriters.

-- Have you need referring to any type of psychological evaluation?
-The insurance company will also want to know if you have been referred for any psychological evaluation.
+- Have you needed referring to any type of psychological evaluation?
+Your insurance carrier will ask if you have been referred for any psychological evaluation.
 This is because it could pose a relapse of your cocaine use history.
 If so, the life insurer may want to do an additional medical and/or psychological evaluation before making a final determination on your life insurance policy.

 How Much Will Your Life Insurance Policy Cost